isomerpages/mom-rcfw/_activities/0a-past-activities-hr-tech-fest-asia-2020-asean-fow-track.md

 - challenges and best practices to mitigate the impact of COVID-19 on the labour market; as well as
 - solutions to support business transformation and human capital development in the Future of Work.

+Download the programme agenda <a href="/documents/HR-Tech-Festival Asia-ASEAN-Future-of-Work Track-Provisional-Programme.pdf/">here</a>.

+---

 Day 1 focused on mitigating the impact of COVID-19 on labour markets in the region, the importance of tripartite collaboration and improving employment facilitation services in a post-COVID world.
 - View the Day 1 session recordings <a href="/hr-tech-fest-asia-2020-asean-fow-track-day1/">here</a>.